Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Introduction

-\textit{In this paper, we create a two-layer blockchain platform with proof-of-authority based smart contract, which can utilize the state sharding technique and also leverage the additional resources from local authorities with state/federal regulators to improve the efficiency and safety of IHSC.} In addition, we develop a user-friendly mobile app so that each participant can use smart phone to real-time collect and upload their validated data to the cloud, share the process veriﬁcation results, and support the historical information/record tracking through the blockchain network.
+Here, we summarize the key contributions of this paper.
+Driven by the critical needs from IHSC quality control and risk management, we first create a two-layer blockchain platform and design a proof-of-authority-based smart contract, which explores the parallel computing and utilizes the state sharding technique to simultaneously process the transactions from different areas.
+It can leverage the additional resources from local authorities (e.g., local quality assurance consulting and service companies) with state/federal regulators to improve the efficiency and safety of IHSC.
+In addition, we develop a user-friendly mobile app so that each participant can use a smart phone to real-time collect and upload their validated data to the cloud, share the process veriﬁcation results, and support the historical information/record online tracking through the blockchain network, which can improve the flexibility and efficiency of IHSC.

-This study is a foundation of our academia-industry collaboration on {``AI- and Blockchain-based IoT Platform Development for End-to-End IHSC Learning, Risk Management, and Automation."} Our blockchain is built on QuackChain network (see \href{https://github.com/QuarkChain/pyquarkchain/wiki/Cluster-Design}{quarkchain wiki}). {By collaborating with multiple research teams from Oregon State University, Alabama A\&M University, Colorado State University-Pueblo, Colorado State University, and Willamette Valley Assured LLC, we test and validate our developed blockchain-enabled IoT platform during the real-world small-scale pilot phase: IH season 2020 (May 15 - November 30) in different states.}
+This study is a foundation of our academia-industry collaboration on {``AI- and Blockchain-based IoT Platform Development for End-to-End IHSC Learning, Risk Management, and Automation."} Our blockchain is built on QuackChain network (see \href{https://github.com/QuarkChain/pyquarkchain/wiki/Cluster-Design}{quarkchain wiki}). {By collaborating with multiple research teams from Oregon State University, Alabama A\&M University, Colorado State University-Pueblo, Colorado State University, and industrial partners (i.e., Willamette Valley Assured LLC), we test and validate our developed blockchain-enabled IoT platform during the real-world small-scale pilot phase: IH season 2020 in different states.}